Panasonic TV Not Connecting to Internet? Do This…

 panasonic tv power button

-If your TV WiFi is showing as connected but is not working, and it is working on other devices, then check for an issue with your TV’s IP and DNS addresses.
+If your TV WiFi is not working, but it is working on other devices, then check for an issue with your TV’s IP and DNS addresses.

-In most cases, your TV should be setup to automatically select an IP address from your router, and usually also automatically pulls a DNS address, which is used to resolve IP addresses that your TV connects to, creating the URL that you see in the address bar of your browser.
+In most cases, your TV should be set up to automatically select an IP address from your router, and usually also automatically pulls a DNS address, which is used to resolve IP addresses that your TV connects to, creating the URL that you see in the address bar.

 But it’s possible that IP address lookup might have been set to Manual, and your DNS settings might be conflicting between your TV and WiFi router.